ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   clauth
-    Classes in which the user is allowed to define profiles to RACF for protection.
+    Specifies the RACF resource classes the user is permitted to define profiles in.

     | **required**: False
     | **type**: dict